noahehall/theBookOfNoah/databases/mongodb.md

         - will always (i.e.) eventually be reversed
       - each transaction should complete with a certain time window
-        - based on the alotted time, when it completes, the transaction will be updated to `committed` or `rollback` states -
+        - based on the alotted time, when it completes, the transaction will be updated to `committed` or `rollback` states
+        - you should periodically check the transaction document for any collections requiring transition to `committed` or `rollback` states
+  -